 Talk about snacks, games, and activities.
 Select a beloved or new movie and plan a family movie night.
 Schedule out family fun nights for the whole year!
 Give yourselves special times to look forward to and you will soon find your post-holiday blues fading away.

 5. Family Hobby

 Does your family do any hobbies together?
 If so, talk about ways you can continue or add to the fun.

 If you have yet to find a family hobby, consider each family member’s interests and research a hobby all could enjoy.
 Family hobbies don’t have to be elaborate or expensive.
 Simple crafts using recycled items can be loads of fun.
 Stamp collecting, sticker books, bird watching, or candle making can be enjoyable and educational.

 Families often volunteer at church or local shelters prior to the holidays.
 Why not keep the spirit of giving after the holidays?
 Studies show that volunteer work can have multiple positive benefits for an individual.
 Find a local organization in need of volunteers that allows families to participate.
-Discover an online organization or two that reflects a special interest of your family and work on projects to raise money.
+Discover an online organization or two that reflects a special interest in your family and work on projects to raise money.

 I recommend doing an internet search using keywords that reflect your family’s beliefs and interests.
 There are many charities and non-profit organizations out there.
 (Please take time to thoroughly research these charities.
 Unfortunately, some may not always use the money in the most appropriate ways.)

 I would love to hear how your family beats the post-holiday blues!
 Leave a comment below and share your tips!